A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 Third Use: the LAW Active in the heart of the believer causes them to want to obey and flourish in obedience to their LORD.

 These appear to me to be codification of simple context when encountering the word ‘law’.
-What purpose they serve beyond stating the obvious I don't know...]
+What purpose they serve beyond stating what appears in the "normal and obvious" context I don't know...]

 4. Carelessly misquoted: “… the people will return to God, obey his voice (30.1-3) …”